Once a month, we highlight blogs our staff is reading right now!

 - American Patchwork & Quilting Quilt Along (Read more about it here.)

 - Pat Sloan‘s Globetrotting Block of the Month with Free Quilt Patterns (Get details here.)

 - Finish my Passion 48 (See our staff’s Project 48 rules here.)

-- Quilts and More Welcome Home wall hanging series (in Quilts and More Summer)
+- Quilts and More Welcome Home wall hanging series (in Quilts and More Fall)